20 May Can Medicaid Take My House in Illinois?

 Disclaimer:

-The information provided in this article is for general educational and informational purposes only and does not constitute legal advice.
-ElderSmart.net makes no representations or warranties as to the accuracy, completeness, or suitability of this information for any purpose.
-You should consult a qualified attorney regarding your specific legal situation.
+The information provided in this article is for general educational and informational purposes only and does not constitute legal, financial, or tax advice.
+While based on Illinois law, Medicaid regulations frequently change.
+ElderSmart.net makes no representations or warranties as to the accuracy, completeness, or current suitability of this information for any purpose.
+You should consult a qualified attorney or financial professional regarding your specific situation.

 Use of this website or communication with ElderSmart does not create an attorney-client relationship.
-Do not send confidential or sensitive information until such a relationship has been formally established.
+Do not send confidential or sensitive information until such a relationship has been formally established in writing.

-By using this site, you acknowledge and agree that ElderSmart.net is not liable for any losses, injuries, or damages arising from your reliance on the content provided.
+By using this site, you acknowledge and agree that ElderSmart.net and its affiliates are not liable for any losses, injuries, or damages arising from your reliance on the content provided.
 For more details, please review our full Terms of Use and Privacy Policy.